Vyral/joao-mucciolo-english/_posts/2020-01-07-assessing-the-san-juan-del-sur-rental-market.md

 If you have any questions for Laura, you can email her at [selvapacifica@icloud.com](mailto:selvapacifica@icloud.com).
 If you’d like to know more about Selva Pacifica, feel free to visit their website selvapacifica.com.&nbsp;

-As always, if you have any real estate questions for me, don’t hesitate to give me a call or send me an email.
+As always, if you have any real estate questions, don’t hesitate to give me a call or send me an email.
 I’d love to help you.

 &nbsp;